 No trip to Charleston, South Carolina, would be complete without visiting the South Carolina Aquarium.
 Opened in May of 2000, the South Carolina Aquarium inspires conservation with some pretty spectacular exhibits.
 It is home to more than 5000 animals.
-This unique facility in historic downtown Charleston is both educational and entertaining for at least a few hours (a lot more if you’ve got kids).
-Be sure to come see why the SC Aquarium has been consistently voted one of the best attractions in Charleston for families!
+This unique facility is both educational and entertaining for at least a few hours (a lot more if you’ve got kids).
+Be sure to come see why the SC Aquarium has been consistently voted the best attraction in Charleston for families!

 A Preview of Some of the 60 South Carolina Aquarium Exhibits

 South Carolina has some of the most varied ecosystems in the United States, and visitors to Charleston’s Aquarium get to experience the majority of them, as well as some more exotic locales, in the various exhibitions on site.
 With a salt marsh aviary, two-story aquarium tank, touch tanks, and educational tours and programs surrounded by moving views of the Charleston harbor and the Ravenel Bridge, a visit to the South Carolina Aquarium is well-worth the price of admission.
 Sections of the Aquarium are divided into the major geographic regions of South Carolina: Mountain Forest, Piedmont, Coastal Plain, Atlantic Coast, and the Open Ocean off of South Carolina’s coast.